-shows the ratio of the social tax paid on the person's salary during the calendar year to the social tax paid on the average salary of the state.
-If social tax is paid on the average salary, the annual factor is 1.0 and its monetary value in a monthly pension is $\leq 6,161$ in 2017, the same as the pensionable service period component.
+The factor "insurance contributions" depends on how much social tax has been paid on the salary of the pensioner since 1 January 1999.
+The amount of the insurance component is calculated on the basis of the sum of annual factors of pension insurance.
+An annual factor shows the ratio of the social tax paid on the person's salary during the calendar year to the social tax paid on the average salary of the state.
+If social tax is paid on the average salary, the annual factor is 1.0 and its monetary value in a monthly pension is $\in 6.627$ (since 1 April 2019), the same as the pensionable service period component.

-The relative importance of the insurance component increases with every year, which means that the state old-age pension depends more and more on the amount of social tax paid for each specific person or the amount of his or her salary during his or her entire life of employment.
-Thus, Pillar I limits the solidarity among individuals.
+The relative importance of the insurance component increases with every year, which means that the state old-age pension depends more and more on the amount of social tax paid for each specific person or the amount of his or her salary during his or her entire employment life.
+Thus, Pillar I limits solidarity among individuals.